JUST AN OLD-FASHIONED LOVE SONG …

 The other day, I had a faithful reader ask whether he could use the Massachusetts Rule to trim a neighbor’s pesky oak tree back to the property line.
 “Of course,” I said, with some important caveats.

-The question got me thinking last night about the Massachusetts Rule, as I sat crying over the lack of madness this March.
-With no other sports available to watch, it’s good sport these days to criticize the Massachusetts Rule — that landowners are limited to trimming tree roots and branches back to the property as the exclusive remedy for encroachment by a neighbor’s tree — as being a relic of a time gone by, when everyone lived in a rural or semi-rural area and times were simpler.
+The question got me thinking last night about the Massachusetts Rule.
+It’s good sport these days to criticize the Massachusetts Rule — that landowners are limited to trimming tree roots and branches back to the property as the exclusive remedy for encroachment by a neighbor’s tree — as being a relic of a time gone by, when everyone lived in a rural or semi-rural area and times were simpler.
 The more modern Hawaii Rule — that permits a landowner to sue for damages and injunctive relief when the encroachment causes “sensible harm” — makes more sense in urban environments and in our modern-day (and, dare we say, litigious) society.

 The Virginia Supreme Court said as much in Fancher v.
 Fagella.
 And North Dakota weighed in with Herring v.
 Lisbon Partners Credit Fund.
 When it comes to the old Massachusetts Rule, it’s pretty much “you hold him down, and we’ll kick him.”